calrissian/mango/accumulo/README.md

 One problem we constantly run into is that we create too many BatchScanners than our server can handle.
 This helper class will only create BatchScanners up to a certain thread pool size and then return a BatchScannerWithScanners.

-TODO: Keep track of the thread pool with BatchWriters/Deleters as well

-TODO: A BatchScanner can be allocated with N threads, but use much less depending on the number of tablets it needs.
-The current thread pool does not take advantage of this and I'm not sure how it would.

 ### Sample
 ```java
     //using thread pool size
     ThreadPoolConnector poolConnector = new ThreadPoolConnector(connector, 10);
 ```

+### TODO
+1. Keep track of the thread pool with BatchWriters/Deleters as well
+2. A BatchScanner can be allocated with N threads, but use much less depending on the number of tablets it needs.
+The current thread pool does not take advantage of this and I'm not sure how it would.